lynnfaraday/aresmush.com/_root/fs3/fs3.3/social.md

 > Ben laughs in Andrew’s face.
 “I ain’t scared of you, old man!”
 > Ben ignores Andrew, and turns back to Mary.
 “Like I was saying...”

 In rare situations, there may be extenuating circumstances where the player might respect the roll in an unorthodox way.
 Players should discuss this first and try to make a reasonable compromise.
+If you lose the roll, you have to offer some kind of concession.
 Remember you can always contact staff if needed.

-> &lt;OOC&gt; Ben's more scared of his gang than Andrew.
+> &lt;OOC&gt; Ben's intimidated, but he's more scared of his gang than Andrew.
 How about he makes a show of resisting and then Andrew can force him to sit.
 > &lt;OOC&gt; Andrew says, "OK."

 ## Guardrails